-We develop the skills and talents of our children through a School Council, Reading Ambassadors and an Eco-Council means we are providing opportunities for our children to voice their thoughts and opinions and have an impact on the future of our school.
+We develop the skills and talents of our children through a School Council, Maths Ambassadors and an Eco-Council.
+We are providing opportunities for our children to voice their thoughts and opinions and have an impact on the future of our school.

 How do we ensure that the curriculum is broad and balanced?